 Mafisa undertook a substantial baseline survey in 2023, and is expecting to conduct a follow up in 2026, which will demonstrate changes in household income.

-Meantime, progress towards improved productivity is monitored through cattle quality and output.
+Meantime, progress towards improving productivity is monitored through cattle quality and output and access to clean water.

 MORTALITY